infocareworkshop/serviceorderhub-docs/docs/Booking.md

 <sup>5</sup> Enabled when returnDestination ≠ `consumer`.
 If returnDestination is not sent, we use `returnDestination: "consumer"` by default

 <sup>6</sup> If presented we will store this request as external request with type "caseCreated" and assign trackingId as meeta field.
 This is very helpful in debugging and troubleshootiing, because this external request will contain all info about validation errors and all fields, even removed by validation.
 You can search requests by trackingId using `/requests/find` endpoint.

+<sup>7</sup> Sometimes our routing rules are incomplete or we have an exceptional case.
+In some emergency situation we allow to get around all rules and send the order to some provider in imperative mode.
+This is not a normal flow and should be avoided in 99.9% cases.

 ### Example